top of page

 • Consider leaving a night light on for your cat overnight to help them maneuver through your home and to necessary resources like food, water and their litter box.

-• Allow your cat quiet time for resting, especially if you have a busy home.
+• Allow your cat quiet time and areas specific for resting, especially if you have a busy home.

 • If you are considering getting another pet, consider the impact it can have on your cat.
 Most senior cats are already experiencing physical changes and difficulties with basic tasks.
 Avoid making this time more difficult with the experience of a new pet.